ryuukk/zlib_wasm/README.md

 # zlib_wasm
 zlib build script to target web assembly

+Change the path to your zlib source folder

 This will create a static lib for zlib, that you can use in your wasm program

 ```bash